Kaihangarau Torotoro Waea

 Shortage of telecommunications technicians

-Telecommunications technician, cabler (data and telecommunications) and telecommunications cable jointer all appear on Immigration New Zealand’s immediate and construction and infrastructure skill shortage lists.
+Telecommunications technician, cabler (data and telecommunications) and telecommunications cable jointer all appear on Immigration New Zealand’s construction and infrastructure skill shortage lists.
 This means the Government is actively encouraging skilled telecommunication technicians from overseas to work in New Zealand.

 Most technicians employed by phone companies